1983 Chicago mayoral election: Closing weeks

-In the aftermath of the debate, polling showed Daley lost support with white and black voters.
-However, Daley won the endorsements of both of the city's major newspapers, the Chicago Tribune and the Chicago Sun-Times.
-The endorsements were critical of Byrne's tenure, and this helped to revive momentum for Daley and stall Byrne's momentum.
-Additionally, Washington's fortunes continued to improve.
-A campaign rally at the UIC Pavillion attracted over 12,000 people and incentivized the city's black business community to donate over $250,000 in the two weeks between the rally and election day.
+In the aftermath of the debate, polling showed that Daley lost support among both white and Black voters.
+However, he won the endorsements of both of the city's major newspapers, the Chicago Tribune and the Chicago Sun-Times.
+The endorsements were critical of Byrne's tenure, helping revive Daley’s campaign while halting Byrne’s gains.
+Additionally, Washington's standing continued to improve.
+A campaign rally at the UIC Pavilion drew over 12,000 people, motivating the city's Black business community to donate more than $250,000 in the two weeks between the rally and election day.
+Washington was also endorsed by U.S. Senator and Democratic presidential candidate Alan Cranston, which legitimized Washington as a contender in the eyes of the Black community.

 Cook County Democratic Party chairman Edward Vrdolyak was alleged to have encouraged voters to back Byrne, warning that a vote for Daley was a vote for Washington.
 The weekend of the primary, Vrdolyak told a group of precinct captains, "It's a racial thing.
 Don't kid yourself.
 I'm calling on you to save your city, to save your precinct.
 We’re fighting to keep the city the way it is."
-The comments were picked up by reporters, and Washington condemned the remarks and Byrne was dismissive of making race an issue.
+Reporters picked up the comments.
+Washington condemned the remarks, and Byrne attempted to avoid making race an issue.

-In the closing days of the campaign, Byrne was on the defense, particularly from attacks being lodged by Daley.
+In the closing days of the campaign, Byrne was defensive, particularly in response to attacks from Daley.
 Daley, meanwhile, was struggling to convince voters that he was no longer in third place.
-Washington entered the television ad campaign later than the other candidates, only having barely $1 million to spend on his campaign.
-Byrne spent a total of $10 million on her campaign.